 Students must complete all NYU Dentistry Dental Hygiene Program core courses for degree eligibility.
 These may include courses not required for the candidate's AAS degree but necessary for the NYU Dentistry Dental Hygiene Program.

-For out of state residents who will not be taking the NY State Pain Management course through the Dental Hygiene Program at NYU Dentistry, students must submit official completion of certification of local anesthesia/nitrous oxide training.
-This must be in the form of an official state continuing education certificate showing successful completion of the individual state mandated course.
+For out-of-state residents who will not be taking the New York State Pain Management course through the Dental Hygiene Program at NYU Dentistry, students must submit official completion of certification of local anesthesia/nitrous oxide training.
+This must be in the form of an official state continuing education certificate showing successful completion of the individual state-mandated course.
 Continuing education credits do not count as transfer credits.
 Students must still have earned a total of 128 credits for degree conferral of the Bachelor of Science in Dental Hygiene from NYU Dentistry.

 The Associate in Applied Science (AAS) Degree Program in Dental Hygiene is comprised of lecture courses in dental and health sciences along with clinical and hands-on experience.
-The 78 credit curriculum is offered as a "fast-track" 17-month program (PDF), a two-year day program (PDF) or a three-year day program (PDF), or a three-year evening program (PDF).
+The 78 credit curriculum is offered as a "fast-track" 17-month program (PDF), a two-year program (PDF) or a three-year program (PDF).
 Dental hygiene students are prepared to perform competently in providing preventive and therapeutic patient oral health care.
 The dental hygiene program, located within the NYU College of Dentistry, allows students to work side by side with dental (DDS) students, dental faculty and dental hygiene faculty in the clinical portion of the curriculum.
 By working in these clinical settings with culturally diverse patients, dental hygiene students gain invaluable knowledge and experiences.